 If a beneficiary no longer meets eligibility requirements, they no longer qualify for an ABLE account and they (or their account manager) should sign in to their account’s settings and update their eligibility.
 Their account will remain open and they can continue to use the account until the end of the year, but will no longer be able to sign up for a prepaid card account.
 After the end of the year, they stop being eligible, no new contributions (including automatic transfers) will be allowed and account withdrawals will be treated as non-qualified withdrawals.
 The earnings portion of non-qualified withdrawals is subject to income taxation and to a 10% federal tax penalty, and non-qualified withdrawals may affect eligibility for SSI and other federal benefits.
 The account will ...

 To help friends and family grow a loved one’s ABLE account, we created a special Gifting Form to facilitate the process.
 Fill out the information about the beneficiary and their ABLE account, and include a check of at least $10 made payable to the Maryland ABLE with the amount you want to gift.
 The money will go directly into their ABLE account, without affecting their benefits.
 Then, mail the check and the top part of the form to the address included.
 As a final step, you can give the detachable gift certificate to the beneficiary for their records.
-We’re working on a faster, simpler way to gift money online.
-Check back soon to try it out.
+You can also allow friends and family to contribute to an ABLE account by creating an online gifting page.

 A person with any disability that qualifies for SSI or SSDI or blindness that developed before the age of 26 is eligible for an account.
 Some of the conditions recognized by the Social Security Administration that could qualify based on the level of severity include: blindness, Down Syndrome, hearing loss (deafness), epilepsy, autism/Asperger and more.
 Those who don’t receive Social Security benefits are still eligible if they are able to get a signed Diagnosis Form from a licensed physician.